BSd3v/dash-yada/README.md

 ---

 The steps in the script are displayed in a `dbc.Offcanvas` component.
 You can change the style using the `steps_offcanvas_style` prop.

 Note that in the `scripts` prop you can also use Markdown in the `convo`

+This example shows how to style the `dbc.Offcanvas` component like in the live demo.

 ```python
 import dash